andycarter-pe/tx-bridge/README.md

 <img src="https://github.com/andycarter-pe/tx-bridge/blob/dev/doc/tx-bridge-logo-20220517.png" align="right"
      alt="tx-bridge logo" width="160" height="160">

-**Description**:  From entwine point cloud data served by the USGS 3DEP service, extract geospatial data from points classified as bridges over a requested goegraphical area.
-These scripts were developed to get bridge limits such that they can be used to build a terrain that is a composite of the 'bare-earth' and the bridge deck data (healed terrain).
-As a flood mapping surface, this 'healed surface would be used to determine when bridges are overtopped during a flood.
+**Description**:  Using locally staged bare earth digital elevation model (DEM) terrain and classified cloud optimized point clouds (CPOC), extract all the “bridge envelopes” from the staged LiDAR collections.
+For example, if we desire to get polygon and cross section of all the bridges within the City of San Antonio, this routine extracts all the bridges. … more to come … 2023.09.07

-  - **Technology stack**: Scripts were all developed in Python 3.8.12.
-Use is intended within a custom 'tx-bridge' [Anaconda environment](https://www.anaconda.com/products/individual).  <br><br>
+  - **Technology stack**: Scripts were all developed in Python 3.11.5.
+Use is intended within a custom docker image.  https://hub.docker.com/r/civileng127/tx-bridge/tags <br><br>
   - **Status**:  Version 0.1- Preliminary release.
 Refer to to the [CHANGELOG](CHANGELOG.md).<br><br>
-  - **Overview Video**: [Link to overview video of tx-bridge](https://www.youtube.com/watch?v=xxxxxxxxxxxxxxxxxx)<br><br>
+  - **Overview Video**: [Link to overview video of tx-bridge](https://www.youtube.com/watch?v=xxxxxxxxxxxxxxxxxx) -- not yet available<br><br>